ronen567/just-the-docs/docs/blog-page-lnear-prediction.md

 ## An Intro to Supervised Learning, Linear Regression and Gradient Descent

-Here's an intro which follows the intro to machine learning.
-This one starts with a simple Supervised Machine Learning Regression example, continues to the presentation of the Linear Regression predictor, and then show how to solve for the predictor's coefficients with Gradient Descent algorithm.
+Here's an intro which with a simple Supervised Machine Learning Regression example, continues to the presentation of the Linear Regression predictor, and then show how to solve for the predictor's coefficients with Gradient Descent algorithm.
+It folows the intro to Machine Learnng.

 Let’s begin with an example problem: It is required make a Machine Learning Predictor which determines house pricing, based on 3 features: